-Black cohosh has been used for hundreds of years to help bring on a menstrual period.
-Aids in tone, regular function and shedding of the uterine lining.
-Promotes regulation of the entire menstrual cycle.
-Helps to calm and support the uterus.
+Black cohosh has been used for hundreds of years to help bring back the menstrual cycle.
+Black cohosh promotes regulation of the entire menstrual cycle while helping to support a calm uterus.

 Dong Quai root (Angelica sinensis)

 This is the main herb for this issue.
-Dong Quai works by promoting blood flow to the pelvis where it will stimulate an absant or scanty period.
-It also nourishes the blood (it is in nearly all Chinese herbal blood-building formulas).
-Treats iron deficiency and anemia.
-One of the best uses is it helps women who are not menstruating to invite there menstruation back.
-The increased circulation also helps to strengthen and balance the uterus.
+Dong Quai works by promoting blood flow to the pelvis where it helps support the body to bring back an absent period.
+It does this by nourishing the blood (it is in nearly all Chinese herbal blood-building formulas because it is iron rich), improving hormonal regulation, and aiding in uterine tone.

 Motherwort aerial parts (Leonurus cardiaca)

-This herb is very effective at reducing uterine muscle spasm, cramping and improving uterine tone.
+This herb is very effective at reducing uterine muscle spasm and cramping and improving uterine tone.
 Motherwort has been found to mildly stimulate the uterus, while also aiding the uterus to work efficiently, which is helpful in bringing on menstruation.

 White Peony (Paeonia officinalis)

-This herb is helps build the blood and increase circulation to the reproductive organs.
-Overall this herb has excellent hormone balancing support.
-It also aids in pain reduction and relaxation.
-White peony moves the blood in the pelvic area, good for uterine stagnant conditions including absent period.
+This herb helps build the blood and increase circulation to the reproductive organs.
+Overall, White Peony provides excellent hormone balancing support and aids in pain reduction and relaxation.
+White Peony moves the blood in the pelvic area, offering support for uterine stagnant conditions including absent period.

 Herbs to Promote Regular Menstrual Cycles